 If you’re thinking about selling this winter don’t think that you’re behind the eight ball.
 Selling in the winter and around the holidays has some positive benefits that can’t be utilized during other seasons.
-With less homes naturally being on the market, your home will be getting more attention from buyers.
+With fewer homes naturally being on the market, your home will be getting more attention from buyers.
 The buyers who are looking during this time of the year are extra motivated so being on top of your selling game is even more important!

 Whether we are getting a Christmas snowstorm like in years past or a nice, balmy 60-degree “heatwave”, here are eight great preparation tips that you can use to spark the eyes of potential buyers:

 1. Boost the Curb Appeal